george-probably/probably.blog/Weblog/Pages/Setup/Samsung Galaxy Watch5 Pro.md

 To activate 4G on a Galaxy Watch5 Pro you NEED to use a Samsung phone.
 Sure, in theory you can borrow a mate's, link your number, then reset it and pair it back to yours (eSIMs survive a factory reset), but that's not the point.

 Those little niggles are what stops me from really LOVING this watch.
 Would I have ever used the 4G?
 Probably not.
-It would have been nice to have as an option though.
+It would have been nice to have as an option though!

 Want to know my thoughts on the Mobvoi Ticwatch Pro 3 GPS?
 [Click here!](/setup/mobvoi-ticwatch-pro-3-gps)
 ### Verdict: 8.5/10